Writing

 Jennifer Egan is one of the best 21st century authors known for her short stories and novels.
 She was born in 1962 in Chicago and studied at the University of Pennsylvania and Cambridge.
 She once dated Steve Jobs, the co-founder of Apple.
 In 2018, she served as the president of the PEN America Center.

 Egan has written for magazines like The New Yorker, Harper’s, and Zoetrope.
 Her debut novel, “The Invisible Circus,” was published in 1995 and later became a movie with the same title.
 One of her most famous works is “A Visit from the Goon Squad,” which earned her the Pulitzer Prize and the National Book Critics Circle award in 2011.
-If you are interested in reading stories that resemble the style of Jennifer Egan, explore Urban Book Publishers, where you will find books of this type.
+If you are interested in reading stories that resemble the style of Jennifer Egan, explore book publishers new york where you will find books of this type.

 Conclusion